McKesson Corporation: Opioid epidemic

+COVID-19 pandemic

-In August 2020 during the COVID-19 pandemic, the CDC and HHS selected McKesson as the U.S. government's centralized distributor for Covid-19 vaccine doses and ancillary supply kits under Operation Warp Speed.
-As of May 5, 2022, McKesson had distributed over 380 million vaccine doses and assembled supply kits to support over 1.2 billion vaccines doses as of July 31, 2021.
-See Covid-19 Centralized Vaccine Distributor.
+In August 2020, during the COVID-19 pandemic, the CDC and HHS selected McKesson as the U.S. government's centralized distributor for COVID-19 vaccine doses and ancillary supply kits under Operation Warp Speed.
+The company has played a key role in distributing the Moderna and Johnson & Johnson vaccines while also distributing ancillary supply kits for these as well as for the Pfizer–BioNTech vaccine across the U.S. (in addition to supporting the U.S. government in efforts to send doses and kits abroad).

 Finances

-For the fiscal year 2018, McKesson reported earnings of US$67 million, with an annual revenue of US$208.357 billion, an increase of 5.0% over the previous fiscal cycle.
-McKesson's shares traded at over $142 per share, and its market capitalization was valued at over US$24.3 billion in October 2018.
-As of 2018, McKesson was ranked #6 on the Fortune 500 rankings of the largest United States corporations by total revenue.
+For the fiscal year 2023, McKesson reported earnings of US$3.56 billion on revenue of US$276.711 billion.
+As of 2023, McKesson was the nation's largest health care company and the ninth-largest company by total revenue on the Fortune 500.

 Divisions

 McKesson Provider Technologies

 McKesson Provider Technologies is the retail name for McKesson Technology Solutions; the software development division of McKesson.
 Their customer base in the United States includes 50% of all health systems, 20% of all physician practices, 25% of home care agencies, and 77% of health systems with more than 200 beds.

-On June 20, 2005, McKesson Provider Technologies acquired Medcon, Ltd., an Israeli company which provides Web-based cardiac image and information management solutions for heart centers, that includes: diagnostic digital image management, archiving, procedure reporting, and workflow management.
+On June 20, 2005, McKesson Provider Technologies acquired Medcon, Ltd., an Israeli company which provides web-based cardiac image and information management solutions for heart centers, that includes: diagnostic digital image management, archiving, procedure reporting, and workflow management.

-In October 2013, McKesson agreed to buy a 50% stake in German peer Celesio for $8.3 billion.
+In October 2013, McKesson agreed to buy a 50% stake in Germany-based Celesio for $8.3 billion.

 McKesson Medical Supplies and Equipment

-McKesson Medical-Surgical (MMS) offers a large selection of national health care brands, along with McKesson's exclusive brand of medical products.
+McKesson Medical-Surgical (MMS) offers a large selection of national healthcare brands, along with McKesson's exclusive brand of medical products.

 Their online medical supply ordering platform serves the needs of physician offices, surgery centers, home health agencies, DMEs, labs, and long-term-care facilities.

-In 2015 McKesson Medical-Surgical opened its new headquarters in Richmond, Virginia.
+In 2015, McKesson Medical-Surgical opened its new headquarters in Richmond, Virginia.

 Health Mart pharmacy franchise

-Health Mart is a network of over 4,000 independently owned and operated pharmacies.
-It is a wholly owned subsidiary of McKesson Corporation, which owns the name "Health Mart".
+Health Mart, a network of over 4,000 independently owned and operated pharmacies, is a wholly owned subsidiary of McKesson Corporation, which owns the name "Health Mart".
 McKesson acquired Health Mart owner FoxMeyer in October 1996.